 Visit a local Konoba – a smaller family-run restaurant off the main tourist drags.
 Ask a Croatian for their favorite – you won’t go wrong.

 Local specialties shared in a cozy if tiny little place with attentive service.
 Straightforward delicious dishes on a little street off the glitzy Riva waterfront promenade in Split.
 Try the cuttlefish risotto, lamb chops, octopus salad, or beef pašticada.
 The crème caramel was also yummy, but less French and more a flan consistency.

 Cosmijeva ul.
 2, 21000, Split, Croatia

-This was an awesome lead from our foodie friend back in our from – thanks muchly Kara!
-As the owner of Pastini restaurant chain in Portland, Oregon, I trust her judgement!
+This was an awesome lead from our foodie friend back in our from – thanks muchly, Kara!
+As the owner of Pastini restaurant chain in Portland, Oregon, I trust her judgment!
 Bokeria was excellent.
 I loved the octopus salad (go figure) and the grilled sea trout over puréed cauliflower with pomegranate seeds.
 My son had maybe one of the best burgers EVER here with truffle oil, cooked perfectly.
 Simple options for less adventurous kids as well – much appreciated was the simple roast chicken and fries.
-A little more fancy here than a local Konoba, but service was impeccable and food was divine.
+A little fancier here than a local Konoba, but service was impeccable and food was divine.